infinity0/msg-notes/causal/02-consistency.rst

 Ack semantics
 -------------

-TODO: reword this section

-An implicit ack, such as a normal user message, indicates "some" level of understanding of previous messages. [#Nread]_ Automatic explict acks *should not* be interpreted to carry this same weight, because the user has no control over whether they actually read those messages or not.
-If one desires an explicit "user-level" ack (e.g. in critical situations) there are a few
+A normal message (that was manually sent) indicates "some" understanding of the content of previous messages. [#Nread]_ On the other hand, an explict ack that was sent automatically *should not* be interpreted to carry the same weight, since the user has no control over whether they actually read its ancestors or not.
+If the application wishes to provide an explicit "user understood" ack, useful for timing-critical situations, they may add:
-options:

 - a manual explicit ack, that must be initiated by the user - like acks in `Pond`_, which are just empty messages.